venusrohilla/ARIMA-MODEL/auto arima model.md

                       breaks=c("Data","12-MA"))
 ```
 ![trend plot](https://github.com/venusrohilla/Time-Series-and-Forecasting/blob/master/new%20folder/plot%20for%20showing%20trend.png)
 Notice that the trend-cycle (in red) is smoother than the original data and captures the main movement of the time series without all of the minor fluctuations.
 The order of the moving average determines the smoothness of the trend-cycle estimate.
 In general, a larger order means a smoother curve. if the seasonal period is even and of order  m, we use a 2 × m-MA to estimate the trend-cycle.
 If the seasonal period is odd and of order m, we use a m-MA to estimate the trend-cycle.where m =2k+1.
 That is, the estimate of the trend-cycle at time t is obtained by averaging values of the time series within k periods of t.
 ```{r}
 boxplot(tr~cycle(tr))
 ```
 ![Boxplot for detecting outliers and seasonal variations](https://github.com/venusrohilla/Time-Series-and-Forecasting/blob/master/new%20folder/boxplot.png)
 From the boxplot of the seasonal variations in time series we are able to analyse that there are no outliers present in the seasonal data and the mean values of sales of tractors is more in 7th and 8th month.

 ```{r}
 y<-diff(tr,lag=12)
 plot(y)
 ```
+By first differencing the series we get we have got constant mean.
 ![time series with constant mean](https://github.com/venusrohilla/Time-Series-and-Forecasting/blob/master/new%20folder/removing%20trend.png)
 ```{r}
 x<-log(tr)
 plot(x)
 ```
+THe log transformation stabilizes the variance of the time series.
 ![time series with constant variance](https://github.com/venusrohilla/Time-Series-and-Forecasting/blob/master/new%20folder/constant%20variance.png)

+# Modelling Procedure
+Since we have made our series stationary (independent of time) we can now build an appropriate model on it which can be used for predicting future tractor sales.
+`ARIMA` models are the two most widely used approaches to time series forecasting, and provide complementary approaches to the problem.
+ARIMA models aim to describe the autocorrelations in the data.
+Before working with ARIMA model first we need to understand what `AR`,`I`and `MA` mean .ARIMA is an acronym for AutoRegressive Integrated Moving Average (in this context, “integration” is the reverse of differencing).
+###### AR :
+We forecast the variable of interest using a linear combination of predictors.
+In an autoregression model, we forecast the variable of interest using a linear combination of past values of the variable.
+The term autoregression indicates that it is a regression of the variable against itself.Thus, an autoregressive model of order p can be written as:
+                     `y(t)=ϕ(1)y(t-1)+ϕ(2)y(t-2)...+ϕ(p)y(t-p)+ε(t)`
+Where ε(t) is the erroe term .We refer to this as an AR(p) model, an autoregressive model of order p.
+###### MA :
+Rather than using past values of the forecast variable in a regression, a moving average model uses past forecast errors in a regression-like model.
+                     `y(t)= ε(t)+θ(1)ε(t-1)+θ(2)ε(t-2)+...+θ(q)ε(t-q)`
+Where ε(t) is white noise.We refer to this as an MA(q) model, a moving average model of order q.Notice that each value of y(t) can be thought of as a weighted moving average of the past few forecast errors.

+###### ARIMA
+If we combine differencing with autoregression and a moving average model, we obtain a non-seasonal ARIMA model.
+ARIMA is an acronym for AutoRegressive Integrated Moving Average (in this context, “integration” is the reverse of differencing).
+The full model can be written as:
+                   `y′(t)=ϕ(1)y′(t-1)+..+ϕ(p)y′(t−p)+θ(1)ε(t−1)+...+θ(q)ε(t−q)+ε(t)`
+where y′(t) is the differenced series (it may have been differenced more than once).
+The “predictors” on the right hand side include both lagged values of y(t) and lagged errors.
+We call this an ARIMA(p,d,q) model, where p=order of the autoregressive part,q=order of the moving average part and d= degree of the first differencing involved.
+The same stationarity and invertibility conditions that are used for autoregressive and moving average models also apply to an ARIMA model.

+When fitting an ARIMA model to a set of (non-seasonal) time series data, the following procedure provides a useful general approach.

+* Plot the data and identify any unusual observations.
+* If necessary, transform the data (using a Box-Cox transformation) to stabilise the variance.
+* If the data are non-stationary, take first differences of the data until the data are stationary.
+* Examine the ACF/PACF: Is an ARIMA( p,d,0) or ARIMA( 0,d,q) model appropriate?
+* Try your chosen model(s), and use the AICc to search for a better model.
+* Check the residuals from your chosen model by plotting the ACF of the residuals, and doing a portmanteau test of the residuals.
+If they do not look like white noise, try a modified model.
+* Once the residuals look like white noise, calculate forecasts.

+The auto.arima() function in R uses a variation of the Hyndman-Khandakar algorithm (Hyndman & Khandakar, 2008), which combines unit root tests, minimisation of the AICc and MLE to obtain an ARIMA model.
+The arguments to auto.arima() provide for many variations on the algorithm.

+![put arimaflow image]
 ```{r}
 auto_tract<-auto.arima(log10(tr),stepwise = FALSE,approximation = FALSE)
 summary(auto_tract)